Bus rapid transit: Main features

 BRT systems normally include most of the following features:

 Dedicated lanes and alignment

 Bus-only lanes make for faster travel and ensure that buses are not delayed by mixed traffic congestion.
 A median alignment bus-only keeps buses away from busy curb-side side conflicts, where cars and trucks are parking, standing and turning.
 Separate rights of way may be used such as the completely elevated Xiamen BRT.
 Transit malls or 'bus streets' may also be created in city centers.

 Off-board fare collection

 Fare prepayment at the station, instead of on board the bus, eliminates the delay caused by passengers paying on board.
-Use of a payment card which must be touched briefly to a card-reader is also fast.

-For the system to work, users can receive "credit" on the electronic cards: in this manner, passengers who have no money left on the cards can take the bus at sidewalk stops where there is no possibility to recharge these cards.
-This means that the balance in the card can be negative, up to two ticket fares, so passengers can take the bus in the street and recharge the card once they reach a main line station.
-As the card itself costs more than the maximum negative balance, the passenger has no incentive to default on negative credit.
-Transmilenio in Bogotá followed suit in 2014 also creating routes that can use main line stations and regular sidewalk stations, but instead of giving credit to passengers to allow boarding the bus on sidewalks, published a map readable in smart phones giving the location of a dense network of 4,000 recharging points, located in internet cafes and other business, that use a swipe-card terminal for recharging.
-This system has the additional benefit of diminishing queues on main line stations.
+Fare machines at stations also allow riders to purchase multi-ride stored-value cards and have multiple payment options.
+Prepayment also allows riders to board at all doors, further speeding up stops.

 Bus priority, turning and standing restrictions

 Prohibiting turns for traffic across the bus lane significantly reduces delays to the buses.
 Bus priority will often be provided at signalized intersections to reduce delays by extending the green phase or reducing the red phase in the required direction compared to the normal sequence.
 Prohibiting turns may be the most important measure for moving buses through intersections.